Skip to content

 Regions

-- Global
+• Global

-- Europe
+• Europe

 Coverage Analysis

 PaymentIQ is market-agnostic software: it has no acquiring footprint of its own, so geographic reach equals the union of whatever the connected PSPs cover.
-Worldline-era materials put the platform at 170+ standard currencies and 20+ alternative currencies, with 150+ local and global payment products available through the connector catalog.
+Under Worldline the platform counted 170+ standard currencies and 20+ alternative currencies, with 150+ local and global payment products available through the connector catalog.
 The observable client footprint is the better geography signal: EU-licensed brands (Betsson, Paf, Wunderino in Germany, NordicBet in the Nordics), SkyCity in New Zealand, and global offshore books like Stake, Roobet and 22bet.
 Third-party cashier walkthroughs also show PaymentIQ checkouts inside India-facing offshore casinos.
 Historic center of gravity is the Nordics and Malta, which is where the company grew up; offices today are Stockholm, Valletta, Hoofddorp, Bucharest and, since 2026, Bitola in North Macedonia.

 Regional Breakdown